 Arriving in the Gothic town of Dijon by train, we were happy to be away from the hustle and grandiosity of the City of Lights.
-We had about 48 hours to explore this city and its surrounding Burgundy region.
-We packed a lot in with little time and light wallets.
-Watch Dijon Videos by Big and Small Travel, and our other Travel Videos.
+We had 48 hours to explore this city and its surrounding Burgundy region.
+Subscribe to our Big & Small Travel Youtube & watch:

 Most people will automatically think of mustard when they hear the name Dijon (including us).
 But there’s much more to the city than just an abundant amount of the delicious condiment.
 As the capital city of the revered Burgundy region, it’s the perfect pit-stop for wine lovers, as well as history and architecture buffs.
 The town dates back about 1,000 years, to around 1015, when Robert I decided to settle the capital of his duchy here.
 Since, it’s seen both tremendous times of power and wealth, and devastating moments under the siege of various armies.